Ureterocele Workup

 MRI is an excellent anatomical study for evaluating rare cases with suspected dysplastic, nonfunctioning, ectopic renal moieties and ectopic ureteral insertion.

-- When radiologic suspicion of a ureterocele in an adult is aroused, cystoscopy often confirms radiographic findings.
+When radiologic study results arouse suspicion of a ureterocele in an adult, cystoscopy often confirms the imaging findings

 Histologic Findings

 Typically, the walls of the ureterocele demonstrate loss of muscle and collagen.
-It appears that incomplete muscular development of the distal ureter may be responsible for expansion of the ureterocele out of proportion to the normal ureter.
+Incomplete muscular development of the distal ureter may be responsible for expansion of the ureterocele out of proportion to the normal ureter.
 However, the walls of stenotic ureteroceles appear to have greater muscle composition than other types of ureteroceles.